 Access the portal to renew accommodations, schedule to take a test/exam in the Disability Services office, verify accommodations & fill out consent forms

 PREP: Early move-in program for incoming freshman & transfer students

-- PREP (Providing Resources for Educational Progress) is a transition program for students receiving accommodations through the SMC SDS office and who may benefit from extra support when starting at SMC.
+- PREP (Providing Resources for Educational Progress) is a transition program for students receiving accommodations through the SMC Disability Services office and who may benefit from extra support when starting school.

 - The Fall 2024 program will be a 2-day program starting Tuesday 8/20 and allows students to move in early to get settled before the general student population moves in.
 During the 2 days, students will attend presentations, an information session, and fun social activities to help get acclimated to SMC.
 Space is limited to 20 students and there is no cost to participate in the program will be determined by April 2024.
 Interested incoming students for Fall 2024 can contact email@example.com for more information.

 The Connect Program is designed to support neurodiverse students, with a concentration on students who are on the autism spectrum, stay connected on campus.

 - All students who disclose they are on the autism spectrum are automatically qualified to participate and will receive information from the office to invite them to participate in programming

 - Students will have the opportunity to meet weekly with a one-on-one coach for support in executive functioning and support in identifying due dates and resources